 4. Casper – Miracle Mile

 This storied section of the North Platte River near Casper is the holy grail for serious anglers.
-Bring your nymph rigs and streamers to land behemoth rainbow and brown trout or enlist one of the many local outfitters to show you their secrets.
+Furthermore, bring your nymph rigs and streamers to land behemoth rainbow and brown trout or enlist one of the many local outfitters to show you their secrets.

 5. Near Pinedale – Green River

-Meltwater from the Wind River Range feeds the Green River in southwest Wyoming, which becomes a hotspot for dry fly-fishing each summer.
+Meltwater from the Wind River Range feeds the Green River in southwest Wyoming, thus becoming a hotspot for dry fly-fishing each summer.
 Get outfitted in Pinedale, then set out in search of trout.

 6. Grand Teton National Park – Jackson Lake